Designated Safeguarding Leads (DSLs)

 Operation Encompass is a unique Police and Education early intervention safeguarding partnership which ensures that a child's school is informed, prior to the start of the next school day, that there has been an incident of Domestic Abuse to which the child or young person has been exposed, and which might then have an impact on them in school the following day.

 A nominated member of staff, known as a Key Adult, has been trained to liaise with the police.
-At Hope High School our Key Adults are; Helen Dunbavin, Colleen Baguley and Lucy O’Kane.
+At Hope High School our Key Adults are; Helen Dunbavin, Leanne Fletcher, Corinne Granite, Colleen Baguley and Gary Harrison.
 They will be able to use information that has been shared with them, in confidence, to ensure that the school makes provision for possible difficulties experienced by children or their families.

 The Key Adults will keep this information confidential, and will only share it on a need to know basis, for instance, to teaching staff for the child or young person.
 It will not be shared with other school students.